 - January 29, 2026

-The conversation will spotlight Professor Charles Kupchan – one of the most influential voices on transatlantic affairs and European security.
+This fireside chat spotlighted Professor Charles Kupchan – one of the most influential voices on transatlantic affairs and European security.
 As a former senior advisor at the White House and a leading scholar of foreign relations, Kupchan is known for his sharp foresight and his readiness to address difficult strategic questions directly.
-His expertise is widely sought after in Washington and across Europe.
+His expertise is widely sought after in Washington, D.C, and across Europe.

-Kupchan will provide an in-depth look at the shifting dynamics redefining the Western alliance, from evolving U.S. priorities to Europe’s pursuit of greater strategic autonomy.
-While Ukraine remains a defining test of Western resolve, he will place the war in a broader context: the return of hard power to Europe, the implications for Europe’s future role in global security, and the long-term impact of the conflict on the credibility of the West.
-He will also discuss the deeper political and socio-economic forces that are testing liberal democracies on both sides of the Atlantic.
-His analysis will address both the current state of the transatlantic partnership and its potential trajectory – including what may be at stake if Europe and the United States fail to adapt collectively.
+Kupchan provided an in-depth look at the shifting dynamics redefining the Western alliance, from evolving U.S. priorities to Europe’s pursuit of greater strategic autonomy.
+While Ukraine remains a defining test of Western resolve, he placed the war in a broader context: the return of hard power to Europe, the implications for Europe’s future role in global security, and the long-term impact of the conflict on the credibility of the West.
+He also discussed the deeper political and socioeconomic forces that are testing liberal democracies on both sides of the Atlantic.
+His analysis addressed both the current state of the transatlantic partnership and its potential trajectory – including what may be at stake if Europe and the United States fail to adapt collectively.

-In the intimate setting of the Fireside Chat, participants can expect candid insights and a forward-looking discussion on the future of the transatlantic alliance, Europe’s evolving strategic role, and the decisions that will shape Western security in the coming years.
+In the intimate setting of the Fireside Chat, participants were able to gain candid insights and follow a forward-looking discussion on the future of the transatlantic alliance, Europe’s evolving strategic role, and the decisions that will shape Western security in the coming years.
+The event took place on January 29 from 5:00 p.m. to 6:30 p.m.